ohmyshake/programming-tutorial/book/hpc/Globus.md

 :::{admonition} What is the Globus?
-With Globus, subscribers can move, share, publish & discover data via a single interface – whether your files live on a supercomputer, lab cluster, tape archive, public cloud or your laptop, you can manage this data from anywhere, using your existing identities, via just a web browser.
+With Globus, subscribers can move, share, publish & discover data via a single interface, whether your files live on a supercomputer, lab cluster, tape archive, public cloud or your laptop, you can manage this data from anywhere, using your existing identities, via just a web browser.
 :::